J.B & J.D. Van Deusen

 J.B & J.D.
 Van Deusen was a 19th-century American shipbuilding company started by Joseph B. Van Deusen and James D. Van Deusen in 1865.
 The shipyard was in Williamsburg, Brooklyn.
-Some of the finest yachts, schooners and steamboats in the New York were designed and built by them.
+They designed and built yachts, schooners and steamboats in New York.
 The last boat that was built at the shipyard was the schooner-yacht Mohawk in 1875, which was later renamed Eagre and transferred to the United States Navy in 1903.

 History

 Joseph B. Van Deusen and his brother James D. Van Deusen started the J.B & J.D.
 Van Deusen shipyard in 1865, at first located at the foot of 16th Street, New York, then later at Sixth Street in Williamsburg, Brooklyn near the East River.
 They built many notable yachts, schooners and steamboats.

 The Etna Iron Works produced at least a dozen engines for the Van Deusen Brothers.

-Joseph continued with the shipbuilding business, when his brother died in 1866, under the name Joseph B. Van Deusen.